// WHY SANDLOGIC · ANY AI

 What we mean by "Any AI."

-Production scope (four families on chip today) and architectural promise (CORE dispatches the architectures that emerge tomorrow) are kept distinct — by design.
+Production scope (four families on chip today) and architectural promise (CORE compiles the architectures that emerge tomorrow) are kept distinct — by design.
 Discipline at the claim layer is the foundation that lets the chip claim work.

 // RELATED SURFACES